Willibald Beyschlag

-Johann Heinrich Christoph Willibald Beyschlag (5 September 1823 - 25 November 1900 in Halle an der Saale) was a German theologian from Frankfurt am Main.
+Johann Heinrich Christoph Willibald Beyschlag (5 September 1823 - 25 November 1900) was a German Protestant theologian.

 Biography

 He studied theology at the Universities of Bonn and Berlin, afterwards serving as an assistant pastor in Koblenz (1849), then as a pastor in Trier (1850).
 During the following year, Beyschlag began working as a religious instructor in Mainz.
 In 1856 he became a court preacher in Karlsruhe, and four years later, he was appointed a professor of practical theology and New Testament exegesis at the University of Halle.

 Beyschlag was the leader of the Kirchenpartei called Mittelpartei ("Middle Party"), and in 1876, with Albrecht Wolters, founded the Deutsch-evangelische Blätter (a publication of the Mittelpartei in the Kirche der Altpreußischen Union).
 Because of the combative nature of the magazine, he was once sued for libel.
-Also, he was a primary catalyst in the founding of the Evangelischer Bund (Protestant Confederation) — he believed that only in unity could German Protestantism find strength.
+Also, he was a primary catalyst in the founding of the Evangelischer Bund (Protestant Confederation).

 He was a leading supporter of the Vermittlungstheologie and was opposed to Chalcedonian Christology.
 Also, he stood for the rights of the laity, and believed in the autonomy of the church, leading him to be in favor of separation of church and state.
 Beyschlag was viewed as an antagonist of the Roman Catholic Church and a sharp critic of Ultramontanism.